valmadera/SQL_project_data_job_analysis/README.md

 LIMIT
      5;
 ```

+Here is the breakdown of the top 5 best-paid skills for Data Analysts in 2023:

+- **Great salary:** The salary for these skills spans from $185.000 to $189,100.
+- **Niche skills:** Mastering skills in building data-driven applications can significantly boost your average salary.

 ![Most In-Demand Skills For Data Analyst](graphs/query_5.jpg)
 *Graph built on Excel by Valeria Madera*

 ### 6. What are the most optimal skills to learn as a remote Data Analyst?
+To identify the highest-demand and top-paying skills for remote jobs as a Data Analyst I filtered by Data Analyst roles, focusing on remote jobs, and ordered them from highest to lowest according to their count of requests.
+This query highlights the top 5 most wanted and best-paid skills, the number of requests, and their associated average salary.

 ```sql
 SELECT